 About the Author

 S.C.'s love of creative writing began in 1998 when she enrolled in RMIT’s Diploma of Professional Writing and Editing.
-She was passionate about words and determined to ‘make it’ as a writer.
+She was passionate about words and creative writing and was determined to ‘make it’ as an author.
 During her three years as a part-time student, her primary school reader Sea Jellies was published, and she co-founded a student-run publishing collaborative called RANT.
 The project was a great success and RANT ultimately published two collections of student work, RANThology and RANTevision.

 While she was at RMIT, she took an elective unit in screenwriting.
 She loved it so much, she wanted to explore it further.
 So, after graduating the Professional Writing and Editing course, she enrolled in RMIT’s Advanced Diploma of Professional Screenwriting.